Intervention/docs/zodiac/v7/introduction/frameworks.md

 ```

 This command will publish the configuration file `config/zodiac.php` to your local
-applications config folder.
+application's config folder.
 Here you can set the default astrology type to be used for
 calculations.

 ```php